keyboard_arrow_up

 Chemical Tanks

-Made of plastic and provide superior resistance to harsh chemicals that no other material can match.
-They are used for chemical processing and storage of highly reactive substances like sulphuric acid.
-They have fittings and interiors ideal for resistance to corrosion or reaction unlike other types of tanks, such as stainless steel tanks.
+Made of plastic, these tanks offer superior resistance to harsh chemicals that no other material can match.
+They are used for chemical processing and storage of highly reactive substances like sulfuric acid.
+Their fittings and interiors are designed to resist corrosion and chemical reactions, unlike stainless steel tanks.

 Clarifiers